 Impact-resistant plasterboard have been designed with a very dense core.
 This helps to prevent any damage incurred by occasional contact.
 Impact resistant plasterboard can often be found within commercial locations, nurseries and a child’s bedroom.

 There may be times when sound insulation is an important consideration.
-Acoustic plasterboard will help to limit the transmissions of noises between two different rooms.
+Acoustic drywall will help to limit the transmissions of noises between two different rooms.
 It can also be employed within structures found in more urban locations to provide a greater sense of privacy.

 Thanks to advancements in technology, some types of plasterboard offer more than one benefit.
-Four-in-one variants can be used for standard purposes while they are also capable of providing protection against impacts, water and fire.
+Four-in-one plasterboard variants can be used for standard purposes while they are also capable of providing protection against impacts, water and fire.